seime/openhab-esphome/README.md

 ## Sending state from openHAB to ESPHome

-You can send state to the ESPHome device using the `homeassistant` channel type.
+You can send state to the ESPHome device using the `homeassistant` sensor type.
 Only `entity_id` field is used.

 You can listen for several types of OpenHAB events, default is `ItemStateChangedEvent`.
 The following are supported: